lulzzz/OrderMaker/README.md

 This distribution may include materials developed by third parties.
-For license and attribution notices for these materials, please refer to the LICENSE file and THIRD-PARTY-NOTICES.txt
+For license and attribution notices for these materials, please refer to the LICENSE and THIRD-PARTY-NOTICES.txt files.

 For further information on MySQL or additional documentation, visit http://ordermaker.org